Priority Issues – 118th Congress, 1st Session (2023)

 IEEE-USA will promote and preserve entrepreneurial and small-business technology developers by focusing on small business legislation, standards and regulation fairness; and developing access and awareness to resources for small- and medium-technology enterprises.
 Priorities include:

-- Expanding participation in small- and medium-technology entrepreneurship;
+- Expanding small- and medium-sized technology businesses;

 - Advocating for government policy to support small- business technology development;